How to Travel the World, but Keep Your Day Job

 We sure are.

-Let’s say your company doesn’t allow remote work and you’ve brought up.
+Let’s say your company doesn’t allow remote work and you’ve brought it up.

 Check out Jobiki, where we can help you find companies that offer remote work as a benefit!